The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 Apple confirms in its Find My network documentation that location relays travel through “end-to-end encrypted” pings, so a hotel guest who walks past your lost wallet never sees its location.
 That privacy model is what makes crowdsourced finding usable abroad.
 Tom’s Guide’s key finder testing found that cross-platform trackers reach a wider pool of relay phones, which matters most in airports where iPhone and Android users mix evenly.

 Here is how the four picks split by traveler type.
 Choose a dual-network card if your trips cross regions where Android dominates, like much of Asia and Eastern Europe.
 Choose AirTag 2 if you travel inside heavily iPhone-saturated areas and want the fastest close-range search.
-The table below ranks them on what actually moved the needle in our trips.
+The table below ranks them on the specs that matter most for travel.

 Rolling Square AirCard Pro Dual: Best Overall for Travel

-The AirCard Pro Dual is the only card here that reports on both major networks from a single SKU.
-You pick Apple Find My or Google Find Hub during setup, and the card relays off whichever phones happen to be nearby.
-On a trip that crosses from an iPhone-heavy US airport to an Android-heavy market in Southeast Asia, that flexibility is the whole game.
+The AirCard Pro Dual is the only card here that works with both major networks from a single card.
+You set it to Apple Find My or Google Find Hub and can switch between them without swapping trackers, so you match it to whichever network is dense around you.
+On a trip that crosses from an iPhone-heavy US airport to an Android-heavy market in Southeast Asia, that adaptability is the whole game.

 The honest tradeoff is price.
 At $45 it costs more than two AirTags, and you still have to charge it roughly once a year.
 But for a traveler whose trips really do cross platform borders, no other card matches its reach.
 Apple’s cross-platform tracker detection standard recommends that compliant trackers alert users on either platform to unwanted tracking, and Rolling Square confirms that the AirCard Pro Dual meets that standard on whichever network you activate.